AnantSagar01/Capstone-Project/customer-service-mongodb-node/README.md

 - Use **Render**, **Railway**, or **Heroku** for easy deployment.
 - Set environment variables securely.
 - Configure CORS if calling from front-end.

 ---

-## 🧠 Future Enhancements

-- 🛡️ Rate limiting and security headers
-- 📧 Email verification and password reset
-- 🧑‍💼 Admin role for user management
-- 📊 Logging and monitoring (e.g., using Winston or Morgan)

----